Reimagining justice locally

 Overview

 The goal of the Square One Project’s Reimagining Justice Locally initiative is to support and empower local residents to reimagine a new vision of justice for their community.
-In our work together, participants will reckon with the historic and current manifestations of injustices in their community, they will deepen relationships among themselves, and they will seek to develop a set of shared values that can redistribute power and create equity across society.
+In our work together, participants will reckon with the historic and current manifestations of injustices in their community, deepen relationships among themselves, and they will seek to develop a set of shared values that can redistribute power and create equity across society.
 The local site work initiative is an extension of the Square One Project’s Executive Session and Roundtable on the Future of Justice Policy, a three-year undertaking that brought together a diverse cross-section of stakeholders to reimagine justice in a series of public and private convenings.

-In continuation of the Square One Roundtable model, Reimagining Justice Locally will host local, public-facing Roundtable convenings to cultivate the development of shared values for reimagining the criminal legal system.
+In continuation of the Square One Roundtable mode, Reimagining Justice Locally will host local, public-facing Roundtable convenings to cultivate the development of shared values for reimagining the criminal legal system.
 Partners in each local site will develop plans for information-gathering, community engagement, and other efforts to prepare for and follow up from the Roundtable convenings.

 Oklahoma